-3.4 The Waste Data Interrogator is the Environment Agency dataset that reports annual tonnages and types of waste accepted and removed from sites with environmental permits for waste management activities.
-The WDI is the principal dataset used to account for waste arising within particular Plan areas.
-It uses the classification of waste set out in the European Waste Catalogue (EWC) and relies on data supplied by operators of permitted facilities.
+3.4 Environment Agency dataset that reports waste accepted and removed from sites with environmental permits for waste management activities.
+The WDI is the principal dataset used to account for waste arising and within particular Plan areas.
+It classifies waste using the European Waste Catalogue (EWC) and relies on data collected from operators of permitted facilities.